Interpretability as Alignment: Making Internal Understanding a Design Principle: Conclusion

 \section{Conclusion}

-Interpretability is not a secondary concern or a research curiosity—it is a foundation for building safe and reliable AI systems \cite{Bereska2024MechanisticIF, robertkirk2025causalinterpretability, olah2020zoom}.
-While behavioral alignment strategies like RLHF, Constitutional AI, and red teaming have shown utility in shaping outputs to human preference \cite{stiennon2022learningsummarizehumanfeedback, anthropicCAI2023, hubinger2019risks}, they leave untouched the internal mechanisms that produce those outputs in the first place \cite{Kcyras, JacobHilton2025, doshivelez2017rigorous}.
-Interpretability addresses this gap.
-It reaches into the hidden computations of these systems and makes it possible to understand, verify, and—in some cases—intervene on how models reason \cite{anthro2020, elahge2022mathematical}.

-However, that potential does not come easily.
-Neural networks encode features in overlapping, distributed ways that do not cleanly map to human concepts.
-Many explanations we extract are challenging to scale, hard to validate, or misleading when they mirror what we expect rather than what is real \cite{Bai2024, rudin2019stop}.
-We also lack automated tools that can operate at the scale of today's largest models \cite{Carla2025, slack2020fooling}.
-Interpretability research has to face these challenges directly, and that includes the ethical and epistemological stakes of deciding what counts as a valid explanation \cite{JacobHilton2025, Bai2024, pearl2009causality}.
-Explanations must not simply reassure—they must be grounded in causal evidence and open to scrutiny \cite{openreview2024notallexplanations, openreview2024userstudies, doshi2021considerations}.
+Interpretability is a foundation for building safe and reliable AI systems, and increasingly, a technical substrate for private AI governance.
+As frontier models proliferate, private mechanisms audits, certification, insurance, procurement emerge to complement public regulation \cite{ball2025frameworkprivategovernancefrontier, tomei2025aigovernancemarkets}.
+While behavioral alignment strategies like RLHF, Constitutional AI, and red teaming shape outputs to human preference \cite{stiennon2022learningsummarizehumanfeedback, anthropicCAI2023, hubinger2019risks}, they face sociotechnical limitations in generating verifiable assurance evidence \cite{lindstrom2025rlhflimits}.
+Interpretability addresses this gap by reaching into hidden computations to understand, verify, and intervene on model reasoning, providing the causal evidence required for private oversight \cite{anthro2020, elahge2022mathematical}.
+However, neural networks encode features in overlapping, distributed ways that don't cleanly map to human concepts.
+Explanations are challenging to scale, hard to validate, or misleading when they mirror expectations rather than reality \cite{Bai2024, rudin2019stop, Carla2025, slack2020fooling}.
+We also lack automated tools that can operate at the scale of today's largest models.
+Interpretability research must face these challenges directly, including the ethical and epistemological stakes of valid explanation \cite{JacobHilton2025, Bai2024, pearl2009causality}.
+Explanations must be grounded in causal evidence and open to scrutiny \cite{openreview2024notallexplanations, openreview2024userstudies, doshi2021considerations}.

-Going forward, AI alignment will require more than just behavioral tuning or interpretability in isolation.
-It demands a joint approach: using interpretability as a design principle to shape how models are built and trained \cite{Bereska2024MechanisticIF, anthro2020, nanda2023progress2}, and applying behavioral methods like RLHF to guide external performance \cite{stiennon2022learningsummarizehumanfeedback, anthropicCAI2023, hubinger2019risks}.
-The goal is not only to make models behave safely but to ensure they are internally structured in ways that are understandable, inspectable, and aligned with human intent \cite{Kcyras, JacobHilton2025, geiger2023causal}.